robbiew/go-autosig-talisman/README.md

 hotkey = "Z"
 ```

 Talisman will automatically pass the node number to the start.sh file, and the autosig program will use this to grab the drop file (e.g. bbs/temp/$1/door.sys).
-The drop file contains the user's id and name, which will be used to retrieve the "signature" in Talisman's user database (sqlite3).
-If the signature value doesn't exist yet, it will create it.
+The drop file contains that node's logged-in user id and name, and the id will be used to retrieve the "signature" row in Talisman's user database (sqlite3).
+If the 'signature' value doesn't exist, it will create it on save.
 If it exists, it will updated it.

-For display purposes, the autosig program translates between color "pipe" codes (e.g. "|02") and actual ansi escape codes.
+For display purposes, the autosig program translates between color "pipe" codes (e.g. "|02") that Talisman uses internally, and actual ansi escape codes for display in the terminal program.

 I have not tested for background colors yet.